edmcouncil/fibo/CONTRIBUTING.md

-# FIBO website
+# FIBO Vue website
 <img src="https://vuejs.org/images/logo.png" width="50" align="right"/>

 The FIBO Vue application sources are located in FIBO main repository.
-In the FIBO Vue source code is located under: fibo/etc/fibo-vue/.
 Please consult the [README.md](./etc/fibo-vue/README.md) file to learn how to update the FIBO website.

-# EDMC WIKI & JIRA
+# EDMC WIKI and JIRA
 Before January 2020, [EDMC Wiki](https://wiki.edmcouncil.org/) and [EDMC Jira](https://jira.edmcouncil.org) were the main platforms for organizing the FIBO development process by the FIBO Community.
 They remain available for the FIBO Community.